gvwilson/thirdbit/_posts/2011/2011-11-30-wheres-my-shell.md

 And hey, it would give us a chance to choose command names that are more mnemonic than 'ls' and 'mv'... :-)

-[1] And the times I did were my own fault, because one of the components in my pipe was a program I'd written myself, which didn't fork properly, and---never mind, it's not important.
+[1] And the times I did were my own fault, because one of the components in my pipe was a program I'd written myself, which didn't fork properly, and—never mind, it's not important.